 - Push Scan to let the tool check your Mac for viruses.

-- If anything malicious detected, hit Remove.
+- If anything malicious is detected, hit Remove.
 As easy as pie!

-Resetting browser settings is an effective way to restore your browsers after an adware attack.
+Resetting browser settings is an effective way to restore your browsers.
 Here’s when the Uninstaller feature of CleanMyMac X comes in handy.
-To make sure that your Chrome and Firefox browsers are adware-free, follow the steps below:
+To ensure that your Chrome and Firefox browsers are adware-free, follow the steps below:

 - Launch CleanMyMac X.

 - Go to the Uninstaller module > All Applications.

 - Select Google Chrome and Firefox.
 Click the box next to them and select Reset in the drop-down menu.